On Stochastic Partial Differential Equations and their applications to Derivative Pricing through a conditional Feynman-Kac formula: Some content on backward stochastic calculus

 \begin{remark} It is clear that a backward Brownian motion is a backward martingale. \end{remark}

 \begin{remark} It is clear that Levy's characterisation of Brownian motion extends to the backward scenario.
-Namely, a stochastic process is a backward Brownian motion if and only if it is a backward local-martingale with quadratic variation $t$. \end{remark}
+Namely, a stochastic process is a backward Brownian motion if and only if it is a backward local-martingale with quadratic variation $t$. \end{remark} The following theorem is crucial in this article.
+It states how to construct an appropriate backward Brownian motion when the backward filtration of interest has undergone a certain type of filtration enlargement. \begin{theorem}[{\citep[][Theorem 2.2]{pardoux1986grossissement}}] Enforce \Cref{ass:multi_mrB}.
+Recall from \Cref{sec:multivariablesetting} that $\bar \FF^{V, B}_{t,T} := \FF^B_{t,T} \vee \sigma(V_t)$ and